Paynesville, Victoria: Raymond Island

-Sports
+Sport

 Paynesville is also well represented in the sporting arena, with sailing, bowls, tennis and netball clubs in the town, as well as a thriving local football and cricket club, the latter having won back to back Grand Finals in the Bairnsdale Cricket Association for 2007 and 2008.
 The town has an Australian Rules football team competing in the East Gippsland Football League.
 The team last won a premiership in 2013.

-The Gippsland Lakes Yacht Club (GLYC), established in 1938, whose facilities include a fully licensed bar, club rooms with lake views, launching area with ramp, crane, and mooring jetties.
-The club has wet berth, hardstand and undercover boat storage.
-Classes raced include Flying 15s, Mosquitos, Sabres, Castle 650s, Sonata 6/7s, Magnum 8.5s, Timpenny 770s, and a mixed fleet of dinghys, trailer-sailers and keelboats.
-The club conducts sail training and sailability programs.
+The Gippsland Lakes Yacht Club (GLYC), based in Paynesville, conducts sail training and sailability programs.

 Fishing

-It is located on the eastern end of Lake Victoria, near Lake King, two of the larger Gippsland Lakes and is a good launching point for exploring the lakes.
+Paynesville is located on the eastern end of Lake Victoria, near Lake King, two of the larger Gippsland Lakes and is a good launching point for exploring the lakes.
 It provided access to some of the best fishing to be found in Victoria, however, fish stocks have been significantly depleted through over-fishing, nutrient run-off and destruction of sea-grass habitat.

 Tourism

 Other tourist attractions in the area include: